nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: This is the story about how all of creation changed because people didn't
+  intro: Noah knew he needed to be rescued.
+So when God told him to build a boat
-    trust God.
-He had to plan a big rescue us to bring us close to him again.
+    big enough for his whole family and two of every kind of animal, he obeyed!
-    You can read all about it in Genesis 2 - 3.
+    You can read the whole story in Genesis 6-9.
-  video: Kg2lkCxjMg8
+  video: 4yzN0fUxjkQ
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020